prammey/moongazers/README.md

 [![Live Demo](https://img.shields.io/badge/demo-online-brightgreen)](https://moongazers.prameet.space/)

 MoonGazers is a web app that helps anyone, from beginners to astronomy clubs, to find the **best 90-minute windows for stargazing**.
-Instead of overwhelming charts, it translates forecast and sky data into a single, simple recommendation.
+Instead of overwhelming charts it translates forecast and sky data into a single, simple recommendation.

 ---